Tutorial - Introduction to Quantum Chemistry with Spartan

 Estimated time to complete this tutorial is 1.5 hrs.

 Outline: I. The following quantities will be computed for water and indole molecules: a) single point energy calculation, b) HOMO/LUMO, c) dipole, d) charge distribution, E) IR, NMR, and Raman spectra.
 II.
 Proton affinities calculation.
+Please note that images and controls may vary slightly depending on the version you are using.

 Spartan installed in the SCS VizLab (151 Noyes Lab).
 Grab (iMacs VizLab) is a helpful software for preparation of images (Applications --> Utilities).